JuliaMath/DensityInterface.jl/docs/src/index.md

 DensityInterface.logdensityof(d::SomeDensity, x) = log_of_d_at_x
 ```

 The object `d` may be a density itself or something that can be said to have a density.
-If `d` is a distribution, the density is the PDF.
-If `d` is a measure in general, it's density is implied here to be the Radon–Nikodym derivative of `d` and it's base measure.
-In statistical inference applications, for example, `d` might be a likelihood, prior or posterior.
+If `d` is a distribution, the density is its probability density function.
+In the measure theoretical sense, the density function is the Radon–Nikodym derivative of `d` with respect to a base measure.
+In statistical inference applications, for example, `d` - might be a likelihood, prior or posterior.

 Note: The package [`MeasureTheory`](https://github.com/cscherrer/MeasureTheory.jl) provides tools to work with densities and measures that go beyond the density in respect to an implied base measure.